stargate-bukkit/Stargate-Bukkit/README.md

 - Adds another default gate to show that it's possible to use any number of materials for a stargate's border
 - Adds an option for stargates without a sign.
 Right-clicking such a stargate will display gate information
 - Fixes a bug causing signs to be re-drawn after they're broken
+- Makes buttons and signs be replaced by water instead of air when underwater

 #### \[Version 0.9.0.5] EpicKnarvik97 fork